 The Wateranga project is 30 km southeast of Mount Perry, in southeast Queensland.
 The deposit comprises eluvial alluvial and hard-rock deposits of high-alkali feldspar, apatite, ilmenite and mica, with minor corundum, zircon, rutile, scandium and magnetite.
 These deposits are associated with the Wateranga Gabbro and also grade 30 ppm scandium.
-Queensland Industrial Minerals Limited has been carrying out feasibility studies and mine planning.
+The gabbro is approximately 5 km wide by 6 km long and is characterised by an outcrop some 1.6 km long, 600 m wide and 120 m high.
+Queensland Industrial Minerals Pty Limited has been carrying out feasibility studies and mine planning.
 Mining at a rate of 3.75 Mtpa would produce 500 000 tpa of mineral concentrate containing ilmenite, feldspar, magnetite, zircon, rutile, corundum and mica, and have a mine life in excess of 30 years.
 Some of the resources are affected by the impoundment boundary of the Paradise Dam.
-A combined resource of 204 Mt of unconsolidated material with a composition of 5% ilmenite, 0.2% zircon, 20% feldspar, 0.8% apatite and 0.1% rutile was delineated by Queensland Industrial Minerals Pty Ltd in 2008.
-Queensland Industrial Minerals Limited has completed process plant design work and is waiting for a mining lease to be granted and upon grant is expected to commence construction of a mine.
+A combined resource of 204 Mt of unconsolidated material with a composition of 5% ilmenite, 0.2% zircon, 20% feldspar, 0.8% apatite and 0.1% rutile was delineated by Queensland Industrial Minerals Pty Limited in 2008.
+Queensland Industrial Minerals Pty Limited has completed process plant design work and is waiting for a mining lease to be granted and upon grant is expected to commence construction of a mine.
+The proposed mining rate is 2 Mtpa to a depth of 5 to 7 m using excavators and front end loaders.
+A mine life of over 25 years is envisaged.
+A memorandum of understanding has been signed with Queensland Sugar Limited (port facilities owner) and port authority for the utilisation of the Bundaberg BST ship loading facilities for product export and land for further development.

 Hard rock rutile resources at Mount Perry consist of disseminated, very fine-grained rutile and zircon needles and inclusions in quartzite and quartz-sericite altered acid volcanic rocks of the Aranbanga Volcanic Group.
-This deposit was being explored by Lihir Gold Ltd (after its merger with Equigold NL), but no activities have been registered since 2008.
+This deposit was being explored by Lihir Gold Limited (after its merger with Equigold NL), but no activities have been registered since 2008.